Akryum/vue-cli-plugin-apollo/README.md

 ### GraphQL API Server

-If you enabled the GraphQL API Server, open a new terminal and start it:
+If you enabled the GraphQL API Server, start it (by default it also runs `servve`):

 ```
 npm run apollo